parroty/big_query/README.md

 # Basic Usage
 ## Configure environment variables
+The folowing variables are used in `BigQuery.API.Base` module.

 - GOOGLE_API_CLIENT_ID
     - client_id which can be retrived from Google Developers Console.
 - GOOGLE_API_CLIENT_SECRET